cziqin/Automated_Stepsizes/README.md

    ```shell
    python main.py --test_num 0 --iterations 1000 --const_q 10
    ```
-4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it was the almost optimal stepsize that we could find based on the following convergence results of DGD [2] under different stepsize settings:
+4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it was the almost optimal stepsize that we could find based on the following convergence results of DGD [2] under different stepsize settings after $200$ iterations:
    <table>
      <tr> <th rowspan="2">Algorithms</th> <th colspan="9">Stepsizes</th>
      </tr>